divaprotocol/oracles/README.md

 * Polygon: n/a
 * Mainnet: n/a

-The DIVA subgraph includes additional information that cannot be obained via [`getPoolParameters`](#diva-smart-contract).
-In particular, it includes challenge specific information such as the challenger address and the value proposed by the challenger which can be useful when DIVA's dispute mechanism is activated.
+The DIVA subgraph includes additional information that is not returned by [`getPoolParameters`](#diva-smart-contract).
+In particular, it includes challenge specific information such as the challenger address and the value proposed by the challenger which can be useful when a data provider has enabled the challenge functionality.

-An overview of the relevant parameters for data providers is provided below:
+Key parameters relevant for data providers include:
 * `referenceAsset`
 * `expiryDate`
 * `dataFeedProvider`